 Fellowship is an honor that is bestowed on the best of our profession once per year at the Spring GSA Council meeting and is recognized at our Annual Meeting in the Fall.
 GSA members are elected to Fellowship in recognition of distinguished contributions to the geosciences.

-Society Fellowship nominations may only be initiated by a GSA Fellow.
-Please see the Requirements and Eligibility for Election for Fellowship below to ensure your nominee is eligible for Fellowship, and follow the instructions to nominate a colleague for this honor.
+Society Fellowship nominations may only be initiated by a GSA Fellow and are due on 1 February each year.
+Please see the eligibility requirements below to ensure your nominee is eligible for Fellowship, and follow the instructions to nominate a colleague for this honor.

 If you are not certain whether your potential nominee is already a GSA Fellow, see a list of current fellows, check the Membership Directory, or contact GSA Headquarters: GSA Sales and Service, +1-888-443-4472 (toll-free in the U.S.); +1-303-357-1000, option 3; firstname.lastname@example.org.